A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Rubin's dream: stronger notions of reconstruction

+\mic{From the proof given in~\cite{RomanMichael}, Theorem~\ref{thm:bidefinition} straightforwardly extends to elements of $\cnasemi$ whose finite-to-one functions are dense, and to transitive {model-complete core clones in $\cnaclone$.} However, whether Theorem~\ref{thm:bidefinition} holds for $\cnasemi$ or $\cnaclone$ with no further assumptions remains an intriguing open problem:} \begin{question} Are topological isomorphisms between members of $\cnasemi$ always set-induced?
+What about $\cnaclone$? \end{question}

-{Theorem~\ref{thm:bidefinition} has, in the case of groups, been exploited to show that the equivalence relation of topological isomorphism on the class $\cnagroup$ of closed oligomorphic groups without algebraicity is \textbf{smooth}~\cite{paolini2024two}.
-By~\cite{RomanMichael}, the same is true for monoids (i.e.~the class $\cnasemi$) and clones (i.e.~the class $\cnaclone$).
-Both works contain generalisations beyond the context of no algebraicity. {As a consequence of Theorem~\ref{thm:bidefinition}, automatic homeomorphicity and automatic action compatibility coincide in the context of $\cnaeemb$.
+\mic{Theorem~\ref{thm:bidefinition} has, in the case of groups, been exploited to show that the equivalence relation of topological isomorphism on the class $\cnagroup$ of closed oligomorphic groups without algebraicity is \textbf{smooth}~\cite{paolini2024two}.
+Similar ideas are used in~\cite{RomanMichael} to prove smoothness of topological isomorphism on $\cnaeemb$ and for the class of transitive clones in $\cnaclone$ whose unary part is in $\cnaeemb$.}

+{As a consequence of Theorem~\ref{thm:bidefinition}, automatic homeomorphicity and automatic action compatibility coincide in the context of $\cnaeemb$.
 Together with Corollary~\ref{cor:ahfromzariski} this yields:}

 \begin{corollary} Let $\overline{G}\in\cnaeemb$.
 Then, $\overline{G}$ has automatic action compatibility with respect to $\cnaeemb$. \end{corollary}

 Some specific cases of Corollary~\ref{cor:aacclosures} were proven in~\cite{behrisch-vargasgarcia-stronger}.
 The following proposition allows to lift being set-induced from semigroup homomorphisms to clone homomorphisms.